 L-Dopa - A precursor to the neurotransmitter dopamine that crosses the blood brain barrier and powerful nootropic.
 Dopamine is most associated with focus and is a messenger for the main pleasure centers of the brain and is necessary for executive function and motor function.

 Bacopa - Studies have shown that Bacopa can improve cognition and learning.
 It has been used for centuries in Ayurvedic medicine to improve memory.
 This nootropic is commonly used to treat anxiety.
 It has been shown to help balance serotonin by increasing serotonin synthesis and regulating reuptake.
-Serotonin is the neurotransmitter related to mood, memory, learning, sexual desire and function and sleep.
+Serotonin is the neurotransmitter related to mood, memory, learning, desire and function and sleep.

 Rhodiola - Studies have shown the nootropic Rhodiola may decrease stress, fatigue, anxiety and depression while increasing mood, concentration, brain function, exercise performance as well as anti-cancer properties.
 Laboratory studies have shown Rhodiola to help balance dopamine and serotonin.